Rural Doctors Foundation

 Dr Marian Dover

-Marian has been on the Board of Rural Doctors Association of Australia and acted in the role of Chair for the Rural Doctors Australian Association Doctors in training group.
+Beyond the hospital walls, Marian has also contributed to shaping the future of rural healthcare.
+She serves on the Board of the Rural Doctors Association of Australia and took on the role of Chair for the RDAA Doctors in Training group — passionately advocating for the next generation of rural doctors.

 Marian was city born and raised but came to fall in love with rural and remote Australia through positive, prolonged exposure to rural training as a student.
 Marian is now an advocate and leader in rural medicine, and very passionate about providing access to care and support for our rural communities and their doctors.